Docs Menu

 } )

 • If mongosync uses filtered sync, it's not necessary to disable writes to the entire source cluster.
-But you must ensure that write operations are stopped for the collections included by the filter.
+However, you must ensure that you stop write operations for the collections that the filter includes.

 3

-If you started multiple mongosync instances for your migration, you must issue a commit request for each mongosync instance.
+If you start multiple mongosync instances for your migration, you must issue a commit request for each mongosync instance.

 curl localhost:27182/api/v1/commit -XPOST --data '{ }'